 Next to the order book is the price graph.
-Can be used to filter different time periods.
+It can filter different time periods.
 You can also use the tab to bring up charting tools.

 Below is the section where all the trades are made, and where you can place your orders.
-By default, this order will be set to limit orders.
+By default, it will set this order to limit orders.

-For example, if you don’t like the current price of bitcoin which is more than 33k at the time this article was written.
+For example, if you don’t like the current price of bitcoin, which is more than 33k when this article was written.
 I can place my price at 30k, add the amount I want to buy, and press the button Buy BTC.
 Now my order is added to the order book.
-When the BTC price dropdown at 30k on Binance my order will automatically trigger, I will get my bitcoin at the limit price.
+When the BTC price drop-down to 30k on Binance, my order will automatically trigger, and I will get my bitcoin at the limit price.

 The limit order works the same on the sell-side.
 For example, you can put the limit order for 1 BTC when it reaches 50k.
-This order will be added to the book and will do nothing until this price is reached.
+This order will be added to the book and will do nothing until it reaches the price.